vocdoni/vocdoni-sdk/README.md

 ## Reference

 The SDK reference is available on the developer portal.
 It includes a [tutorial](https://developer.vocdoni.io/sdk/tutorial), an [integration guide](https://developer.vocdoni.io/sdk/integration-details), and an auto-generated [reference documentation](https://developer.vocdoni.io/sdk/reference/sdk-reference).
+You can also build the auto-generated docs following [this guide](./docs/README.md).

 ## Examples